Shibboleth Service Provider Access Rules

 <Path name="secure" authType="shibboleth" requireSession="true">

-<AccessControlProvider uri="/var/www/secure/.shibacl.xml"
+<AccessControlProvider uri="/var/www/secure/shibacl.xml"

 type="edu.internet2.middleware.shibboleth.sp.provider.XMLAccessControl"